Code-Institute-Submissions/soundkissstudio/README.md

 ![iphone5](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/herobug.png)

-This I discovered was not a bug, but that I had not applied a media query to change the display of this element.
+This I discovered was not a bug, but that I had not applied a media query correctly to change the display of this element.

 I contacted tutor support who were very helpful in advising me what resources I could use to fix the issue, particularly this w3schools(<https://www.w3schools.com/css/css_rwd_mediaqueries.asp>) article.